 Hub motor ebikes have an electric motor built into one of the hubs.
 The motor replaces a standard hub.
 The hub motor can be installed in the front or the rear wheel.

-The hub motor directly powers the wheel it’s built into.
-It applies torque directly to the wheel.
-It operates completely separately from the bike’s drivetrain.
+The hub motor directly powers the wheel it’s built into It operates completely separately from the bike’s drivetrain.
 This means a hub motor is not affected by gear changes, like a mid-drive motor.

 Hub motors are the most common type of motors used on electric bikes.
 They are simple, powerful, affordable, and efficient.
 A hub motor can be installed on pretty much any bicycle.

 There are a few drawbacks to hub motors.
-They usually offer less range than mid drives.
-You’ll need a bigger battery to achieve the same range.
-The motor also can’t take advantage of the gears.
+They are usually less efficient than mid-drive motors so they offer less range.
+The motor can’t take advantage of the gears.
 The handling also isn’t as good.
 The hub motor can create a gyroscopic effect that makes the bike hard to turn.
-The heavy spinning motor tries to right itself.
 Hub motors are also heavier.

 There are two types of hub motors: geared and direct drive.